-(A) A documented history of an inability to maintain grade level achievement due to significant learning and instructional barriers; or
+- (A) A documented history of an inability to maintain grade level achievement due to significant learning and instructional barriers; or - (B) A documented history of a medical condition that creates a barrier to achievement.

 28. Are students who are not eligible for special education, but receive the MD, still eligible for post high school transition services?